wkumari/draft-wkumari-dnsop-extended-error/README.md

    very limited, and are not very expressive.
 This means that applications and resolvers often have to "guess" at what the issue is
-   - e.g the answer was marked REFUSED because of a lame delegation, or because there is a lame delegation or because the nameserver is still starting up and loading zones?
+   - e.g the answer was marked REFUSED because of a lame delegation, or because of a lame delegation or because the nameserver is still starting up and loading zones?
 Is a SERVFAIL a DNSSEC validation issue, or is the nameserver experiencing a bad hair day?